 So, you now know what you need and have the basic process of installing a roof.
 Here are some tips to make the project run smoothly.

 Choose the right materials.
 Understanding the pros and cons of the different roofing materials and how they can impact your home is crucial.
-If you live in a high wind area, metal shingles might be the better choice.
+If you live in a high-wind area, metal shingles might be the better choice.
 If you’re unsure about which material best suits your home, consult an expert to determine which materials would be a good investment for your house.

 Going beyond the shingles you put on your house, the nails that you fasten your roof with are just as important.
 Pay attention to the length of the nail and how far it must go to penetrate the wood roof deck.
 Hot-dipped galvanized nails are the best because they have a 30 to 50-year lifespan—your nails should last longer than your roofing material.

-Be sure to use HOVER to get accurate measurements the first time.
+Be sure to use Hover to get accurate measurements the first time.
 With accurate measurements, you can move confidently through your project, and spend less time doing the math to make sure you bought the right amount of materials.
-And beyond measurements, the design tool within HOVER lets you test out different roofing styles.
+And beyond measurements, the design tool within Hover lets you test out different roofing styles.

 Finally, a roofing project can be noisy.
 By ripping up the old shingles, firing the nail gun, and stripping metal sheets you’ll create quite a racket.
 We recommend taking any noise-sensitive children or pets out of the house for the duration of the project.
 Trust us, you’ll thank us later.